 Opioid Agonist Therapy Options, ,

-Currently, there are two medications available for treatment of OAT: methadone and buprenorphine in combination with naloxone (available under the trade name Suboxone®).
-These medications allow patients to discontinue opioid use without experiencing withdrawal symptoms.
+The first-line treatment for moderate to severe OUD is OAT, ideally in combination with behavioural and social supports, optimizing the determinants of health and addressing psychosocial factors that influence substance use and quality of life.
+Currently, there are two medications approved for the treatment of OUD: buprenorphine in combination with naloxone (available as generics and under the trade name Suboxone®) and methadone.
+OAT can stabilize the cycle of intoxication and withdrawal, reduce opioid cravings and block intoxicating effects of other short-acting opioids, including fentanyl.
 There is significant evidence that OAT reduces the risk associated with behaviours that lead to the transmission of HIV, HCV, and other blood borne pathogens by reducing the sharing of needles and other drug paraphernalia, including spoons, filters, and water.
-Opioid agonist therapy has also been shown to reduce criminal activity associated with drug use and helps support patients to facilitate healthier lifestyles.
+OAT has also been shown to reduce criminal activity associated with drug use and helps support patients to facilitate healthier lifestyles.
 Opioid use disorder is a chronic relapsing illness that requires a well-functioning care team to address the multifaceted issues of addiction that often require a multidisciplinary approach.
-Harm reduction measures such as the provision of naloxone kits, and access to non-pharmacological addiction treatment measures should be implemented to treat OUD.
-The use of an addictions counsellor is strongly advised for most patients.
+Harm reduction measures such as the provision of naloxone kits, outreach services, sterile drug consumption equipment, supervised consumption services, education on harm reduction practices, infectious disease testing, access to primary care, vaccinations and appropriate referrals to other health/social services (e.g. addiction’s counsellors) should be part of a comprehensive harm reduction approach, offered to all patients, in conjunction with pharmacotherapy.

-As of 2018, methadone continues to be the most commonly prescribed pharmacotherapy for the clinical management of OUD in Saskatchewan.
-However, there is a limited number of approved methadone prescribers in Saskatchewan, particularly in the northern part of the province.
-Buprenorphine/naloxone (Suboxone®) has been underutilized thus far despite evidence-based data supporting its use.
-Buprenorphine/naloxone shows a favourable side-effect and safety profile in the treatment of OUD compared to methadone.
-As such, it is recommended first-line for opioid use disorder, whenever appropriate.

-When a patient begins OAT, it is recommended that the prescriber, the pharmacist and the addiction counsellor/case manager work collaboratively to assist the patient in reaching his/her goals of therapy.
+When a patient begins OAT, it is recommended that the patient, prescriber, pharmacist and addiction counsellor/case manager work collaboratively to assist the patient in reaching his/her goals of therapy.
 The table below outlines the roles that each provider plays in the provision of OAT.
 In addition to the provision of OAT treatment, specialist in pain, addictions, infectious disease, and mental health may be required for adequate treatment.
-Furthermore, an OAT program should also encompass harm reduction measures and community programs.
-As such, treatment will involve many people tackling a variety of issues.
+Every OAT program should encompass harm reduction measures and access to available community programs..
 A brief overview of OAT and where different services may fit into the treatment plan can be found in Appendix B.